-- Fanconi Anemia, a genetic defect in the bone marrow that reduces production of blood cells or promotes the production of faulty blood cells; - · Leukocyte Adhesion Deficiency-I, a genetic disorder that causes the immune system to malfunction; and - Pyruvate Kinase Deficiency, a red blood cell autosomal recessive disorder that results in chronic non-spherocytic hemolytic anemia.
+- Fanconi Anemia, a genetic defect in the bone marrow that reduces production of blood cells or promotes the production of faulty blood cells (RP-L102): - Leukocyte Adhesion Deficiency-I, a genetic disorder that causes the immune system to malfunction (RP-L201); and - Pyruvate Kinase Deficiency, a red blood cell autosomal recessive disorder that results in chronic non-spherocytic hemolytic anemia (RP-L301).

-In September 2023, the FDA accepted the Biologics License Application and granted priority review for RP-L201 for the treatment of severe LAD-I. Treatments in the FA Phase 2 studies were completed in 2023 with regulatory filings in the U.S. and EU for FA anticipated in 2024.
+In September 2023, the FDA accepted the BLA and granted priority review for RP-L201 for the treatment of severe LAD-I. On June 28, 2024, the Company announced that the FDA had issued a CRL in response to the BLA wherein the FDA requested limited additional CMC information to complete its review.
+The Company is in the process of providing the additional requested information and approval is expected in 2025.
+Treatments in the FA Phase 2 studies were completed in 2023 and submission of a BLA on a rolling review basis was initiated on September 26, 2024.
+In April 2024, the EMA accepted our MAA for RP-L102.
 Additional work on a gene therapy program for the less common FA subtypes C and G is ongoing.

-In the U.S., the Company also has two clinical stage and one pre-clinical stage in vivo adeno-associated virus programs, which include programs for:
+The Company also has two clinical stage and one pre-clinical stage in vivo adeno-associated virus programs, which include programs for:

 - Danon Disease, a multi-organ lysosomal-associated disorder leading to early death due to heart failure.
-The DD program is currently in an ongoing Phase 2 trial. - Plakophilin-2 Arrhythmogenic Cardiomyopathy, an inheritable cardiac disorder that is characterized by a progressive loss of cardiac muscle mass, severe right ventricular dilation, dysplasia, fibrofatty replacement of the myocardium and a high propensity to arrhythmias and sudden death.
-This program received FDA clearance of an Investigational New Drug application and the Company has initiated a Phase 1 study. - BAG3 Dilated Cardiomyopathy, which is the most common form of cardiomyopathy and is characterized by progressive thinning of the walls of the heart resulting in enlarged heart chambers that are unable to pump blood.
+The DD program is currently in an ongoing Phase 2 trial (RP-A501); - Plakophilin-2 Arrhythmogenic Cardiomyopathy, an inheritable cardiac disorder that is characterized by a progressive loss of cardiac muscle mass, severe right ventricular dilation, dysplasia, fibrofatty replacement of the myocardium and a high propensity to arrhythmias and sudden death (RP-A601); and - BAG3 Dilated Cardiomyopathy, which is the most common form of cardiomyopathy and is characterized by progressive thinning of the walls of the heart resulting in enlarged heart chambers that are unable to pump blood.
 The Company utilizes recombinant AAV9-based gene therapy designed to slow or halt progression of BAG3-DCM.